 Culinary Classes in North Carolina by Amanda Cushman

 I am a culinary educator, food writer, private chef and consultant and have been in the food business for over thirty five years.
-My philosophy is to learn, grow, cook and enjoy and I have had the quite life in and out of the food business.
-Having grown up with a mother that was a gourmet cook, food has always been a large part of my life, a place of joy, comfort and adventure.
+My philosophy is to learn, grow, cook and enjoy, and I have had quite the journey in and out of the food business.
+Having grown up with a mother that was a gourmet cook, food has always been a large part of my life; a place of joy, comfort and nurturing.

 I teach a wide range of cooking classes in NC as well as teaching privately for groups of two to twenty students in their home.
 My cooking classes are held in locations including; Raleigh, Durham, Chapel Hill, Cary, Morrisville and Carrboro.
 My corporate team building classes have featured clients such as; Hugo Boss, Experian, Exxon Mobile, Google, Yahoo, Fitness Magazine, DirecTV and Toyota.

 I started out in a restaurant in Boston.
 My one and only task was to make popovers all day, every day (which was rather boring and repetitive).
 Luckily I quickly rose to the position of line cook and found I hated every minute of it.
 I learned that restaurant work was not for me and moved from Boston to find my first love; NYC.
 Thankfully Manhattan was a better fit for me on every level, but especially in the food business, where I worked with catering companies such as; Glorious Foods, Panhandlers and Martha Stewart.
 I became the lead chef for Panhandlers Catering where we cooked for parties of up to three hundred people, in homes, on boats, in fields, churches, alleyways; you name it, we did it.
 I had found my niche.